Anti-Bribery and Corruption

 Facilitation Payments

-“Facilitation or grease payments” facilitate a normal government bureaucratic function, such as to expedite processing paperwork.
-However, they are not allowed under the UK Bribery Act and they are prohibited by this policy.
+“Facilitation or grease payments” are payments that facilitate a normal government function, such as to expedite processing paperwork.
+While these types of payments may be accepted as “cost of doing business” in some cultures, they are illegal and counter to our values.
+They are not allowed under the UK Bribery Act and they are prohibited by this policy.

 Reporting Violations

 Employees and representatives should seek clarification on any questions or concerns regarding activities under consideration or the interpretation of any law.
-If you are offered a bribe from a person or entity doing business with or seeking to do business with the Company, report it immediately to your business area’s Compliance Director/Legal contact.
-If you are offered something of value and are uncertain whether you are allowed to accept it, refer to the gift and entertainment policy and standards applicable to your location, or check with your leader or your business area’s Compliance Director/Legal contact.
+If offered a bribe from a person or entity doing business with or seeking to do business with the Company, report it immediately to your business area’s Compliance/Legal contact.
+If you are offered something of value and are uncertain whether you are allowed to accept it, refer to the gift and entertainment policy and standards applicable to your location, or check with your leader or your business area’s Compliance/Legal contact.
 Violations can be reported anonymously by using the Ethics Hotline or online reporting form.
-Our Whistleblower Policy protects employees who report concerns in good faith.
+Our Whistleblower Policy protects employees who report concerns.